AJDC1021/Projects/README.md

 Caesar Cipher File, lets user input a certain amount of strings in a list, then shifts those strings two times Also displays the output after each shift
 ***

+**Day 6**
+Book management project, that handles books, lets users borrow, and logs.
+Through the use of dictionaries, lists, and tuples
+***